ocPortal Tutorial: Security

 - design the ocPortal architecture to abstract away common security hot-spots wherever possible

 - have designed ocPortal to actively detect and log possible security issues via defining and enforcing tight interfaces into ocPortal, and consistency rules

-If you find a flaw in ocPortal's security please submit a security support ticket to us so that we may have time to fix the problem before hackers get a chance to exploit it on innocent users.
+If you find a flaw in ocPortal's security please contact us so that we may have time to fix the problem before hackers get a chance to exploit it on innocent users.

 Table of contents

-Security logsocPortal defines a large number of 'hack attack' situation, and in case of any of these situations occurring, stops execution, sends out an e-mail detailing the attack, and logs the attack in the security log.
+Security logsocPortal defines a large number of 'hack attack' situations, and in case of any of these situations occurring it will: stop the execution; send out an e-mail detailing the attack; and log the attack in the security log.
 These situations are varied, but the most common is when input is found that does not match input constraints (for example, a script parameter which should be a number is not).